Ava (wrestler)

 Simone Alexandra Garcia Johnson (born August 14, 2001) is an American professional wrestler.
-She is signed to WWE under the ring name Ava and appears as the on-screen general manager of the NXT brand.
+She is best known for her time in WWE, where she performed under the ring names Ava and Ava Raine, and appeared as the on-screen general manager of the NXT brand.
+She was also the inaugural general manager of the Evolve brand.

 Johnson is a fourth-generation wrestler, being the daughter of Dwayne "The Rock" Johnson, connecting her to the Anoaʻi family of Samoan origin.

-Early and personal life
+Early life and education

 Johnson was born in Davie, Florida, on August 14, 2001.
 She is the first daughter of professional wrestler and entertainer Dwayne "The Rock" Johnson (through whom she has two younger sisters from his second marriage) and Dany Garcia, a Cuban-American businesswoman, IFBB professional bodybuilder and producer.
 Johnson's parents announced their separation on June 1, 2007 and divorced in May 2008.
 From her father's side, Johnson is the granddaughter of Ata (née Maivia) and Rocky Johnson, a Samoan and Black Nova Scotian respectively.
-Through her paternal grandmother, she is a non-blood relative of the Anoaʻi wrestling family.
+She is a blood relative of the Anoaʻi wrestling family.

 In January 2018, Johnson was a Golden Globe Ambassador for the 75th Golden Globe Awards.
 She attended the private high school NSU University School, where she graduated and earned her diploma in May 2019.
 After graduating, Johnson had initially planned to take up her college studies at New York University in August 2019, but when she suffered a knee injury a month prior in July, she decided to stay in Orlando, Florida, to pursue her professional wrestling career.
 She has cited her grandmother as the person who got her into wrestling.